gmccauley/script.video.randomtv/README.md

 It seems to be working pretty well for me on a couple different Pi's running OSMC and on my Windows UWP installs, so I figured I would release it to see of others could benefit.

 Comments/feedback/bug reports welcome, but be gentle, it's my first ever addon.  ;-)

+## To Install
+Download the zip file and "Install from zip file" in Kodi